Which Language Learning Strategies Are Most Successful?

-Whether you’re trying to find a quick way to learn German or another language, you quickly discover that it’s a difficult task.
+Learning a language can be a difficult task.
 Between trying to find the best language learning platform and adapting it to you schedule, you’ve got your work cut out for you.
-So when you sit down to begin your language program, want to have the right strategies to make sure you don’t waste any time.
+So when you sit down to begin your language program, you want to have the right language learning strategies to make sure you don’t waste any time.

 You don’t want to be one of the many people you fail when they attempt to learn a second language.
 And the way to make sure that doesn’t happen is to develop the right mindset and the right strategies.
-This is part two of a set of articles designed to help prepare your the journey of learning a new language.
-The first piece covered how to prepare your mind to learn.
-In this piece, we will explore 12 successful strategies designed to help you gain fluency fast.
+In this piece, we will explore 12 successful language learning strategies designed to help you gain fluency fast.

 Before picking up a language textbook or downloading an app, ask yourself, how do you like to learn?
 If you’re someone that hates drilling over vocabulary words, then downloading Duolingo won’t help you.
 And if you get anxiety about sitting in a language class, don’t waste the money signing up.
 The likelihood that you’ll drop out and lose your money is high.
 Instead, pick ways of studying that appeal to your inner learner.
 This will make you excited to study when you begin.